joonashak/vyardage/README.md

 npm test
 ```

-When writing new tests, bring the server up in test mode with `npm run start:test`, switch to `e2e/` folder and fire up Cypress (e.g. `cypress open`).
+When writing new tests, bring the server up in test mode with `npm run test:dev`, switch to `e2e/` folder and fire up Cypress (e.g. `cypress open`).
 This gives you the benefit of always having an empty database on start-up.

 ### Configuration